 2 METHODS OF NUMERICAL MODELLING

-The finite element analysis software Abaqus is utilized in order to simulate the structural response of cold bends having the geometric dimensions listed in .
+The finite element analysis software Abaqus is utilized in order to simulate the structural response of cold bends having the geometric dimensions listed in Table 1 .
 In all simulations the pipe geometry is meshed using 4-node general purpose shell elements with reduced integration (S4R).
 A non-linear isotropic hardening material behaviour is adopted in order to model the plastic material response.
 In this model, the relationship between the yield stress and the plastic strain is assumed to be non-linear between the initial yield stress and the ultimate strength,.
 237 mm long sections of the pipe next to the end plates are assigned a greater element thickness (16 mm) than the rest of the model (8.2 mm) in order to model the effect of the reinforcing collars (Figure 2) and to prevent an inappropriate buckling of the model due to the pipe - end plate interaction.
 The moment arm (Figure 2) is modeled using rigid beam and multi point constraints.
 The nodes on the left pipe edge (Figure 3, Figure 4) are connected to a reference point at the centroid of the cross section of the pipe edge using multi-point constraints.
 This reference point, on the other hand, is connected to another reference point 600 mm below in y-direction with rigid beam constraints.
 This reference point located 600 mm below the pipe axis represents the loading pin.

 In order to increase the computational efficiency of the model, symmetry conditions are introduced.
 For this purpose symmetry planes parallel to x-y and y-z planes are introduced and one quarter of the entire cold bend pipe is simulated.
 Besides reducing the computation time, introducing symmetry boundary conditions also brings the advantage of excluding the out - of - plane buckling modes from the simulations.
 This makes the simulations more realistic since the out-of-plane displacement of the specimen was also constrained in the experimental setup.